dimkr/tootik/FEDERATION.md

 ## Outbox

-tootik sets the `outbox` attribute on users, so servers that don't rely on reply forwarding and fetch missing replies can do so.
-However, this collection only lists public activities.
+tootik sets the `outbox` attribute on users, but it always leads to an empty collection.

 ## Account Migration